Relating nets and factorization algebras of observables: free field theories: Constructing the CG model for the free scalar field

 Finally, $PV(U)$ can be equipped with a 1-shifted Poisson bracket.
 This bracket is straightforward to define.
 Consider the natural bilinear pairing of cohomological degree~1,

 where

-It is skew-symmetric in the graded sense, and hence we extend to a shifted Poisson bracket on $\widetilde{PV}(U)$ via Leibniz's rule.
+It is skew-symmetric in the graded sense, and hence we obtain a shifted Poisson bracket on $\widetilde{PV}(U)$ by extending this pairing from linear functions to polynomials via Leibniz's rule.
 This construction extends continuously to $PV(U)$.
 (It amounts to integrating out along diagonals.)

 \begin{rem} Note that this bilinear pairing is ill-defined if one replaces compactly supported smooth functions by distributions.
 This issue is a key problem in setting up the BV formalism and begets many of the divergences in perturbation theory. \end{rem}